-Figure 2 computing elements distribution across the NGIs
+Figure 5 Computing Elements distribution across the NGIs grouped by type of interface (CREAM, ARC, UNICORE Globus and QCG)

 The EGI infrastructure provides also compute resources for parallel jobs.
-The number of resource centres that support MPI jobs are 54 as results in February 2016 (Figure 4), or rather 67 computing elements in total.
-In 2014 there were 76 RCs supporting MPI: as explained above, even if the number of resource centre is decreased, there was an increment in term of compute capacity of the MPI-enabled infrastructure.
+The number of resource centres that support parallel computing via MPI jobs are 54 as results in February 2016 (Error!
+Reference source not found.), or rather 67 computing elements in total.
+In 2014 there were 76 RCs supporting MPI: as explained above, MPI compting was concentrated on a fewer larger Resource Centres, and the overall capacity offered considerably increased.

-The information about MPI capabilities are not only published by services to the Information Discovery Service, but they are also registered into the EGI service registration facility (GOCDB).
+Information about MPI capabilities is not only published by services via the Information Discovery Service, but they are also registered into the EGI service registration facility GOCDB.
 A more accurate mechanism to estimate the MPI support in the infrastructure is available.
-In addition, during 2015 a new accounting publisher was deployed that is capable of reporting accounting information of multi-core jobs.
-Accounting information of MPI jobs will be a more accurate indicator of the amount of parallel computing workload supported by EGI and have being published increasingly by sites during 2015.
+In addition, during 2015 a new accounting publisher was deployed that is capable of reporting accounting information of multi-core jobs where computation is parallelized by running concurrent threads on different cores.
+As accounting records are accumulated over time, MPI accounting capability will be a more accurate indicator of the amount of parallel computing workload supported by EGI; this type of new accounting has been adopted by an increasing number of Resource Centres during 2015..